SamDerp/maths-quiz/README.md

 ## Acknowledgments

 Once again, if you had thoughts of just copy pasting this for your A-Level project, the exam board **__WILL__** realise you plagiarised it off me.
+For any examiners reading this.
+My Centre number is 51617.
+And my Candidate number is 1081.